-Once on top we were able to get our bearings, we realized that we were essentially in the middle of a stampede.
-People were constantly reaching the summit and rushing down with no regard of others.
+Once on top, we were able to get our bearings, we realized that we were essentially in the middle of a stampede.
+People were constantly reaching the summit and rushing down with no regard for others.
 My cousin started having a panic attack right on top of the pyramid.
 To be honest, I too was freaking out.
-There were too many people in the same confined area, people were pushing others in order to take pictures or to get down.
+There were too many people in the same confined area, people were pushing others to take pictures or to get down.
 There were a few risk takers that would walk on the ledge or just sit and soak up the sun.

 We, on the other hand, had to figure out a way to get down safe to meet our tour guide.
 I asked my cousin for our backup and I slowly coached her down the pyramid.
 People on either side were rushing by us, failing to realize that the drop could kill.
 Nonetheless, I was able to have my cousin focus on my voice and two simple commands, breath and move.
 We moved slowly but we got back down... only to realize that our tour guide had LEFT US!!!

 After we got back on the ship, my cousin told me how thankful she was that I was there to help her through her panic attack and to guide her back down.
 I didn't think twice of what I was doing.
 After all, we needed to get back on our bus to get back on the ship.